Anantha-Rao12/Anantha-Rao12.github.io/_pages/reading.md

 permalink: /reading/
 author_profile: true
 redirect_from:
-  - /resume
+  - /books
 ---

-> This page is under construction.

-Here, I detail the books I have read, reading, and a wishlist that I would like to read.
+Books that I have read, reading, and a wishlist that I would like to read.
 Recos are always welcome!

 ### Favorite textbooks in Physics